 - Toronto Psoriatic Arthritis Screening (ToPAS)

 Your doctor may also look at your skin and nails.
-This is because most people with PsA have nail changes, like pitting, and the skin lesions typical of psoriasis.
+This is because most people with PsA have nail changes, such as pitting, and the skin lesions typical of psoriasis.

 For example, your doctor may suggest exercises.
 Exercise can help ease your symptoms and remove stress from your joints.
 It can also help you maintain a moderate weight.
-Ask your doctor what exercise is best for you.
+Ask your doctor what types of exercise are best for you.